Sennadir/NoisyGNN/README.md

 - hidden_dimension: The hidden dimension used in the model (if desired, otherwise default will be used)
 - learning rate and epochs
 - Budget: The budget of the attack
-- beta_max/beta_min: the range of the hyperparameter related to the noise ratio injected into the underlying GNN (refered to in the paper as \beta).
+- beta_max/beta_min: the range of the hyper-parameters related to the noise ratio injected into the underlying GNN (referred to in the paper as \beta).

 To run a normal code of NoisyGCN with the Mettack approach using the Cora dataset and using the default parameters for a 10% budget:

 ```bash
 python main_mettack.py --dataset cora --ptb_rate 0.1
 ```

+## Citing

+If you find our proposed NoisyGNN useful for your research, please consider citing our paper.

+For any additional questions/suggestions you might have about the code and/or the proposed approach to <ennadir@kth.se>.

+## License

+NoisyGNN is licensed under the MIT License.